-by Dutch canals you wooed your beau,
+With willow wood you wooed your beau,

-setting her heart and mind aglow.
+setting her heart and mind aglow:

-slowly your sharp knife blade sketched
+then slowly the sharp blade sketched

-lovers initials on a branch, sharp incisions
+lovers initials intertwined, sharp incisions

-Betrothal present then parchment-wrapped,
+This lover’s present then parchment-wrapped,

-oozed out from peeled willow wood,
+overnight it oozed from peeled willow wood,

 Laurens Janszoon Coster (c.
 1370, Haarlem, the Netherlands – c.
 1440), or Laurens Jansz Koster, is the name of a purported inventor of a printing press from Haarlem.
 He allegedly invented printing simultaneously with Johannes Gutenberg and is regarded by some in the Netherlands as having invented printing first. https://en.wikipedia.org/wiki/Laurens_Janszoon_Coster